AMBarbosa/modEvA/README.md

 Find out more about the package, along with usage manuals and literature examples, at https://modeva.r-forge.r-project.org/.

 # to install the latest version:
+'modEvA' was created long before I knew GitHub, and it's still maintained on its original platform, [R-Forge](https://modeva.r-forge.r-project.org/).
+So, you can install the development version with:

 `install.packages("modEvA", repos="http://R-Forge.R-project.org")`

-`modEvA` is on CRAN, but the latest version (maintained on R-Forge) usually includes recent developments, including enhancements and small bug fixes.
+The package is also on CRAN, but the development version (above) often includes recent enhancements and small bug fixes.

+Feedback welcome!